EdJoPaTo/website-stalker-example/com/repebble/store/index.md

-Get your new PebbleOS watch
+Get your new Pebble watch
 ==========

 My new company (Core Devices) and I are proud to introduce two new watches that closely follow the original Pebble DNA.
 If you had a Pebble and loved it, or missed your chance 10 years ago but heard about it since, we think you will really enjoy these new devices.